-Students are required to give a 15-minute Scholarly, Clear, Original & Thoughtful (SCOT) oral presentation (with accompanying PowerPoint slides or handouts), EITHER (1) making an in-depth analysis of any topic related to language in culture and society (The topic can be chosen from the topics covered by the lectures), OR (2) conducting a critical review of a book/article on language in culture and society).
+Students are required to give a 10-minute Scholarly, Clear, Original & Thoughtful (SCOT) oral presentation (with accompanying PowerPoint slides), EITHER (1) making an in-depth analysis of any topic related to language in culture and society (The topic can be chosen from the topics covered by the lectures), OR (2) conducting a critical review of a book/article on language in culture and society).
 The tutor will be happy to provide you with assistance in selecting the topic.
 Please feel free to raise any question about the presentation in the tutorials.

 Please note: There will be a brief Q&A after each presentation and students are expected to contribute and give feedback on other students’ presentations.
 Please take any criticism positively.

-Students should submit a Scholarly, Clear, Original & Thoughtful (SCOT) 4000-word post-presentation paper – further analysing the topic chosen for the tutorial oral presentation, incorporating the feedback received on the presentation.
+Students should submit a Scholarly, Clear, Original & Thoughtful (SCOT) 2,000-word post-presentation paper – further analysing the topic chosen for the tutorial oral presentation, incorporating the feedback received on the presentation.

-Assignments are to be submitted online, as per information provided in the lectures and seminars.
+Assignments are to be submitted online, as per information provided in the lectures and tutorials.

 Grades for your performance in this course will be awarded in accordance with the following scheme: